-The 2019 yard waste season has ended.
-The 2020 season will begin in April.
+The 2020 yard waste season will begin April 6.

 During residential yard waste season, yard waste is collected every week on the same day as your garbage at no additional charge.
 Yard waste must be set out by 7 a.m. to ensure collection.